 Professor Matt McCourt watches a Sweatt-Winter student play with a weaving loom that his students designed.

 Despite the transition to online learning, students in Prof. Misty Beck’s "Dig-It-All Community Gardening" course and Prof. Gretchen Legler’s "Dig in and Dig on: (Digital) Farming for Farmington" course worked together to design a community garden located next to the Olsen Student Center.
 The courses examined the various aspects of gardening including planting strategies, lightmaps, accessibility, and designs in order to create an optimal garden.
 Beck’s students were also encouraged to grow their own gardens at home.
 Emma Charles, an early college student, said that before she took this course she wasn’t the best gardener “but I learned a lot about farming like how important it is to let your plants do their thing.”
 Charles also went on to say that as she begins her college search, projects like the community garden are “the kinda thing that stands out.”

 located next to the Olsen Student Center

 Sustainable Campus Coalition

 The Sustainable Campus Coalition is an organization on the UMF campus that focuses on helping students through the Thrifty Beaver, and educate them about sustainability through on campus events.
-In the 2020 Spring Semester they ran the Lorax Campaign, based off of the Lorax character from Dr. Seuss, to help educate students about the importance of having sustainability based groups on college campuses.
+In the Fall Semester of 2019 they held a Climate Strike to educate and show the urgency that is needed to combat climate change.

 Presentation created by AJ Saulnier for the Maine Campus Compact highlighting various activities by the SCC.